sanahmuz/alx-system_engineering-devops/0x01-shell_permissions/README.md

-sets mode of hello file to rwxr-x-wx
+set mode of hello file same as olleh mode